Kodak

 United States 1939 – Compact – 35 mm – Rare.

-The Kodak 35 Kodex No.1 was introduced just before world war 2 as the first 35mm still camera of Kodak built in the USA.
+The Kodak 35 Kodex No.1 made its debut just prior to World War 2 as Kodak’s inaugural 35mm still camera produced in the USA.

-Even if not extremely rare, this camera marks a turning point for Kodak and is a beautiful collectible.
+While not exceedingly rare, this camera symbolizes a turning point for Kodak and stands as a captivating collectible piece.

 One Reply to “Kodak